royaltm/node-murmurhash-native/README.md

 @param {Uint32} seed - murmur hash seed, 0 by default
 @param {Buffer} output - a Buffer object to write hash bytes to;
       the same object will be returned
-      the order of output bytes is platform dependent
 @param {number} offset - start writing into output at offset byte;
       negative offset starts from the end of the output buffer
 @param {number} length - a number of bytes to write from calculated hash;
       negative length starts from the end of the hash;
-      if absolute value of length is greater than the size of a calculated hash, bytes are written only up to the hash size
+      if absolute value of length is larger than the size of a calculated hash, bytes are written only up to the hash size
 @param {string} output_type - a string indicating return type:
       'number' - for murmurHash32 an unsigned 32-bit integer,